-Attendance: Students must have a 95% or above attendance rate in all subjects to receive an award.
+Attendance: Students must have a 90% or above attendance rate to receive an award.

 Completion of work: Students must complete all work on time.

 Student Support and Guidance

 Each student is given guidance in tutor groups and then individually for their university application through UCAS and assistance at the end of the year with university placements.